 In order to get into the top mark band* for these questions you need to do the following:

-- For each reason/ criticism you need to explain the effect showing ‘chains of causality’ – you need to make your point, explain the effect it has and then expand on it.
+- For each reason/ criticism you need to explain the effect showing ‘chains of causality’.

 Reason 1 – Changing gender roles